PeteBlackerThe3rd/TFMin/readme.md

 ## Licence

-This software is licenced under the GPL v3 license for more details see the LICENCE file.
+This software is (c) 2019 Pete Blacker, Surrey Space Centre & Airbus Defence and Space Ltd. It is licenced under the GPL v3 license for more details see the LICENCE file.

 ## Airbus Commercial TFMin - LEON3 Support